CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 master node will pick up this message, and assigns the job to a node in the cluster that has the capacity to run it.

-The input JSON for a regular job is JSON formatted, and looks like this:
+The input for a regular job is JSON formatted, and looks like this:

 ```json
 {